llms.txt

 llms.txt is a proposed convention for a Markdown file at the root of a domain that provides a clean, AI-readable index of a site’s most important content.
 It was first proposed by Jeremy Howard in September 2024 and has since been adopted by a growing list of documentation sites, SaaS platforms, and content publishers.

-What llms.txt is for
+What is llms.txt for?

 The problem llms.txt addresses is straightforward.
 Large language models reading a website at inference time face the same challenges a human would: navigation menus, footer noise, pop-ups, advertising, and HTML scaffolding all dilute the signal.
 Sites are built primarily for browser rendering, not for clean text extraction.